hollasch/LSON/README.md

         "null", "undefined", true, "maybe"
     };

-Note that this suggests that special values can be introduced at will, though it is likely that decoders will interpret these values as strings.
+**NOTE**: This allows special (and arbitrarily complex) values to be introduced at will, though it is likely that decoders will interpret these values as strings.

-Reserved Words
+Reserved Values
 ---------------
 The following special values are reserved in Humon:

   - `null`